An Algorithm for Reversible Logic Circuit Synthesis Based on Tensor Decomposition: Background

+Study of algorithms for reversible logic circuit synthesis has been an active area of research over the last decades.
+One question that can be asked when one sees, for example the synthesis of $P_3$ as above, is whether the obtained circuit is optimal.
+In fact, the optimality of small-bit permutations (with a certain metric), or even larger permutations with linear structures, have been studied\;\cite{lowerbound,perm06,perm07,perm08,perm10,perm12,optimal-clif-linear}.
+The algorithms \emph{search} the target circuit such that its minimal cost can be guaranteed, for example by exhaustive search or meet-in-the-middle method.

+From a theoretical point of view, a natural question is how small the synthesized circuit can be for given bijective function $f:\{0,1\}^n \rightarrow \{0,1\}^n$.
+Let $G$ be a gate library and let $K_n$ be a set of $n$-bit permutations that can be synthesized by the gates in $G$.
+It has been proven by\;\cite{lowerbound} that the worst case $n$-bit permutation can be synthesized by $\Omega(|K_n| / \log |G|)$ gate-length circuit on $n$ wires.
+If we choose $G=\rm NCT$, then the lower bound reads $\Omega(n 2^n / \log n)$.
+The paper has also shown that for a linear function, the worst-case synthesis can be as short as $\Omega(n^2 / \log n)$ gate-length circuit.
+The asymptotically optimal algorithm for linear functions did come out later\;\cite{optimal-linear} with $O(n^2 / \log n)$ gate-length output.

-When a permutation is structured it is often possible to find an efficient circuit by exploiting its structure.
-Here by `structured' we mean $r_i$ is efficiently computable such that $r_i = f(i)$ with some function $f$.
-If such function is known, one may design a circuit that computes $f$ reversibly.
-A good example would be an eight-bit S-box used in the symmetric block cipher AES algorithm that can be calculated by arithmetic operations\;\cite{nist-aes,aes16}.
+Apart from the worst case, when a permutation is structured, it is often possible to find an efficient circuit by exploiting its structure.
+Here by `structured' we mean $r_i$ from the previous subsection is efficiently computable such that $r_i = g(i)$ with some function $g$.
+If such a function is known, one may design an algorithm that computes $g$ reversibly.
+Examples include arithmetic operations such as squaring in $\mathbb{F}_2^n$, or cryptographic S-boxes\;\cite{nist-aes,aes16}.

-On the other hand, when a permutation shows no apparent structure there is no known efficient method to synthesize it.
-The remaining options are to apply heuristic algorithms\;\cite{RCT-review} or reversible lookup table methods\;\cite{lut13}.
-A reversible lookup table is to implement each $r_i$ for corresponding $i$ one-by-one, reversibly.
+On the other hand, when an $n$-bit permutation shows no apparent structure with $n$ being larger than 4, then we are left with options using heuristic algorithms\;\cite{RCT-review} or reversible lookup table methods\;\cite{lut13}.
+A reversible lookup table implements each $r_i$ for corresponding $i$ one by one, reversibly.
 Although straightforward and possibly not less efficient than heuristic algorithms asymptotically, the reversible lookup table method is not preferred over heuristic algorithms for the problems at hand to our consideration.

-A large number of algorithms for reversible logic circuit synthesis have been proposed.
-A good review can be found in~\cite{RCT-review}.
-Due to the heuristic nature of the algorithms, benchmark pages have been established for performance comparisons~\cite{rev-page,rev-page2}.